kbmsg/domino-scripts/README.md

 **Domino Script AI**

-An AI-powered script generator for HCL Domino administrators, even older IBM Domino, or even Lotus Notes and Domino.
+An AI-powered script generator for HCL Domino administrators.
 Describe what you need in plain English and get production-ready scripts instantly - no scripting expertise required.

 Live demo: <https://kbmsg.github.io/domino-scripts/>